For 2020, The Fashion Awards Celebrated Community Over Celebrity

-Due to the pandemic, most glitzy red carpets and show-stopping live performances have been put on the back burner.
-That said, it didn't stop the British Fashion Council from celebrating the industry's heaviest hitters in 2020.
-Having already spotlighted the 50 emerging creatives to watch, this year the prestigious Fashion Awards — usually held at London's Royal Albert Hall — went virtual, and, much like the digital shows of London Fashion Week, it was made available for those outside of the industry to watch, too.
+The pandemic may have put paid to glitzy red carpets and showstopping live performances but that hasn't stopped the British Fashion Council from celebrating the industry's heaviest hitters in 2020.
+Having already spotlighted the 50 emerging creatives to watch, this year the prestigious Fashion Awards – usually held at London's Royal Albert Hall – went virtual and, much like the digital shows of London Fashion Week, was made available for those outside of the industry to watch, too.

-Forgoing its annual format, 2020's awards saw its hosts, including Millie Bobby Brown, Priyanka Chopra Jonas, and Rosalía, instead champion the designers, brands, and individuals who paved the way for progress in what has been an uncertain and troubling time for the industry.
-From adapting business models to supporting key workers via fighting for equity and against prejudice in the face of the Black Lives Matter movement, 20 honorees were recognized in a 30-minute film under the pillars of environment, community, people, and creativity.
-“This year, under unique circumstances, we felt it was important to recognize the people and businesses who played a role in some of the most important and challenging issues of our generation and champion those who raised the bar in areas such as diversity, sustainability, and community,” British Fashion Council CEO Caroline Rush said in a statement ahead of the 2020 Fashion Awards.
+Forgoing its annual format, 2020's awards saw its hosts, including Millie Bobby Brown, Priyanka Chopra Jonas and Rosalía, instead champion the designers, brands and individuals who paved the way for progress in what has been an uncertain and troubling time for the industry.
+From adapting business models to supporting key workers via fighting for equity and against prejudice in the face of Black Lives Matter movements this summer, 20 honourees were recognised in a 30-minute film under the pillars of environment, community, people and creativity.

 Advertisement

+“This year, under unique circumstances, we felt it was important to recognise the people and businesses who played a role in some of the most important and challenging issues of our generation and champion those who raised the bar in areas such as diversity, sustainability and community,” British Fashion Council CEO Caroline Rush said in a statement ahead of the 2020 Fashion Awards.

 So who made the fashion industry a better place for all this year?
-The Emergency Designer Network, founded by Phoebe English, Holly Fulton, and Bethany Williams, took home the community accolade for its work in harnessing the power of London's creatives to produce 50,000 surgical gowns and 10,000 scrubs for British health workers.
-A Sai Ta's Actively Standing Against Injustice campaign and charitable work in dismantling systemic racism within the industry, as well as Michael Halpern's joyful celebration of eight frontline workers in lieu of a digital show, also won the award.
+The Emergency Designer Network, founded by Phoebe English, Holly Fulton and Bethany Williams, took home the community accolade for its work in harnessing the power of London's creatives to produce 50k surgical gowns and 10k scrubs for British health workers.
+A Sai Ta's Actively Standing Against Injustice campaign and charitable work in dismantling systemic racism within the industry, and Michael Halpern's joyful celebration of eight frontline workers in lieu of a digital show, also won the award.

-Formula 1 champion Lewis Hamilton presented the recipients of the people category, those who create "equal, diverse, and empowered workforces from head office and supply chain to shop floor."
+Lewis Hamilton presented the recipients of the people category, those who create "equal, diverse and empowered workforces from head office and supply chain to shop floor."
 British Vogue's Edward Enninful was awarded, with The Crown's Emma Corrin sending a virtual message of gratitude for the progress and positivity Enninful has injected both at the title and within the industry at large.
 Agents of change in holding the industry to account, Lindsay Peoples Wagner and Sandrine Charles, also won the award for their work in founding the innovative and much-needed Black in Fashion Council.
-Designers Priya Ahluwalia and Samuel Ross were both commended for using their platforms "to raise awareness around the challenges of the Black community, especially in the wake of the Black Lives Matter movement," with Ross pledging an incredible £10,000, or $13,485 USD, to organizations and people on the front line of the movement.
+Designers Priya Ahluwalia and Samuel Ross were both commended for using their platforms "to raise awareness around the challenges of the Black community, especially in the wake of the Black Lives Matter movement," with Ross pledging an incredible £10,000 to organisations and people on the front line of the movement.
 Brother Vellies founder Aurora James was also awarded for spearheading the 15% Pledge, a powerful platform calling on retailers to commit 15% of their shelf space to Black-owned brands.

 Advertisement